 - Clear away uneaten food.
 Stale food is never tempting for a cat and can attract pathogens and insects.
 If your cat has not eaten the bowl of wet cat food within an hour of you putting it down, clear it away.
 Never add fresh food on the top – always start with a clean bowl.

 All cats can get dehydrated and it can be a struggle to get them to drink enough water.
 The problem is even worse in older cats.
-If they have a chronic medical condition, such as chronic kidney disease, the issue is even more serious.
+And if they have a chronic medical condition, such as chronic kidney disease, the issue is even more serious.

-There are several things that you can do to encourage your senior cat to drink.
+There are several things that you can do to encourage your senior kitty to drink.
 Always make sure that they have a bowl of fresh water available.
-For a senior cat, you may need to have several bowls so that they can get to them without having to walk very far.
+If you own a geriatric cat, you may need to have several bowls so that they can get to them without having to walk very far.
 One bowl should always be located by their food bowl and others can be placed around your home.

 Related Post: Cat Food for Kidney Disease

-Senior cats still like to play!
+Senior kitties still like to play!
 They may continue to enjoy their favorite toys or you may need to invest in some new ones.
-Larger toys encourage your cat to lie on their side to grab it with their front paws and kick it with their hind legs.
+Larger toys encourage your cat to lie on their side to grab then with their front paws and kick them with their hind legs.
 This provides valuable exercise for their hind limbs which can get stiff.
 Toys that are rectangular or cylindrical and are around seven inches long and made from a durable fabric are ideal.

 Don’t forget about cardboard boxes – cats love them!
 You may need to adapt one so that your senior cat can investigate it.
-Put the box on its side and perhaps but some scrunched up paper or a toy in there, and let your kitty explore it.
+Put the box on its side and perhaps but some scrunched up paper or a cat toy in there, and let your kitty explore it.